turingschool/lesson_plans/ruby_03-professional_rails_applications/assessment.md

   * explain existing code in your project
   * refactor existing code in your project
 * As you work, you *should*:
-  * Think out loud so your facilitator can understand your process
+  * Commit and push your code every 15 minutes.
-  * Ask questions to your facilitator
+  * Ask your facilitator questions
   * Reference external public resources (ie: Google, Ruby API, etc)
   * Use the tooling most comfortable to you (Editor/IDE, testing framework, support tools like Guard, etc)
 * As you work, you *should not*:
   * Copy code snippets
   * Seek live support from individuals other than your facilitator
-  * Review implementations on old projects
+  * Excessively review implementations on old projects and/or notes
-* After you complete the exercise, please use discretion with your classmates to allow them an authentic evaluation experience

 ## Evaluation Criteria